getalp/SmartComp2023-HAR-Supervised-Pretraining/README.md

 ### 3.3 Loading and Using our Pre-Trained Models

-Due to file storage limit constraints, the pretrain-ed models are available at the follow link:
+Due to file storage limit constraints, the pre-trained models are available at the follow link:

 ```